Free Employee Engagement Survey Template to Boost Productivity

 Benefits include retention of top talent and the opportunity to promote best practices for enhancing employee engagement.
 The organization can provide insights into measuring and evaluating employee retention and engagement efforts.
 And by leveraging the power of internal communication, they can foster happier employees and attain success.

-Well known for its ongoing top notch research, Gallup estimates that highly engaged teams show 23% greater profitability, 43% less employee turnover, and 10% higher customer loyalty.
+Well known for its ongoing top-notch research, Gallup estimates that highly engaged teams show 21% or 51% less employee turnover for high-turnover and low-turnover organizations respectively, 78% lower absenteeism, 23% greater profitability, and 10% higher customer loyalty/engagement.

 Retaining Top Talent for Organizational Success